-In Fiscal Year 2021, the team of experts in the RWA's laboratory analyzed 40,131 water samples and conducted 256,428 tests.
+In Fiscal Year 2023, our team of experts in the RWA's laboratory analyzed 27,746 water samples and conducted 81,159 tests.
 Samples were professionally taken at the RWA's water sources, as well as the sources used by other utilities, municipalities and homeowners who hire our laboratory.
 The results of water testing can fluctuate due to weather, temperature, time of year and a host of other conditions.
 For this reason, we take samples from locations throughout our distribution system at regular intervals during the year.
 This comprehensive testing protocol allows the RWA and our customers to be confident that the water we provide is of the highest quality.